Treeniks/bachelor-thesis-isabelle-vscode/content/background.typ

 Isabelle nowadays consists of many different components. #jedit is one such component.
 When we refer to #vscode, we are actually referring to three different Isabelle components: The Isabelle _language server_, Isabelle's own patched _VSCodium_ and the VSCode _extension_ binding the two together.
 Note in particular that when running #vscode, Isabelle does not actually use a standard distribution of VSCode.
 Instead, it is a custom VSCodium package.
 VSCodium is a fully open-source version distribution of Microsoft's VSCode with some patches to disable certain types of internal telemetry as well as replacing the VSCode branding with that of VSCodium.

-Isabelle adds its own patches on top of VSCodium, in order to to add a custom encoding mimicking the functionality of #jedit.
+Isabelle adds its own patches on top of VSCodium, in order to add a custom encoding mimicking the functionality of #jedit.
 As such, when loading a theory file in #vscode, the user again will see "#isabelle[A ⟹ B]", while the file itself is loaded and saved as "`A \<Longrightarrow> B`".

 The concept of _Output_ and _State_ panels exist equivalently within #vscode, although it is not possible to create multiple _State_ panels for reasons outlined in @state-init.

 == Language Server Protocol (LSP)

-Before the introduction of the Language Server Protocol, it was customary for code editors to either only support syntax highlighting for its supported languages with very basic auto-completion and semantic understanding, or implement a full fletched IDE environment for the language.
+Before the introduction of the Language Server Protocol, it was common for code editors to either only support syntax highlighting for its supported languages with very basic auto-completion and semantic understanding, or implement a full fletched IDE environment for the language.
 The idea of a truly polyglot IDE was virtually impossible.

 Now, the responsibility of semantic understanding of the language has moved entirely to the language server, while the language client is responsible only for handling user interaction.